-(1) Restructuring costs
+(2) Restructuring costs

-As part of the acquisition of Honsel (as described in the "Acquisitions" section of this MD&A), a certain level of restructuring was planned in order to be cost competitive over the long term, in particular at the Company's operating facility in Meschede, Germany.
-In connection with these restructuring activities, \$13.6 million (€9.7 million) of employee related severance was recognized during the third quarter of 2015, and a further \$1.7 million (€1.2 million) was recognized during the fourth quarter of 2015 (of which \$0.3 million relates to the right sizing of the Company's facility in Brazil).
+As part of the acquisition of Honsel in 2011, a certain level of restructuring activity was contemplated, in particular, at the Company's German operating facility in Meschede, Germany.
+In connection with these restructuring activities, \$1.8 million (€1.2 million) of employee related severance was recognized during the second quarter of 2016 and \$15.3 million (€10.9 million) was recognized during 2015 of which \$13.6 million (€9.7 million) was recognized during the third quarter of 2015 and \$1.7 million (€1.2 million) was recognized during the fourth quarter of 2015 (including \$0.3 million relating to the right sizing of the Company's facility in Brazil).
+No further costs related to this restructuring are expected to be incurred.